dimagi/commcare-cloud/hosting_docs/source/security/1-security.rst

 .. note::

-  CommCare and its server platform CommCareHQ are Open Source software, primarily developed by Dimagi.
+  CommCare and its server platform CommCare HQ are Open Source software, primarily developed by Dimagi.
 These are made available to the community under the terms of its Open Source licensing without warranty.

   We regularly undertake security efforts like penetration testing, audits of the software code, and reviews to ensure that the system functionality is sufficient to meet compliance commitments that we make to our commercial customers in providing our SaaS service.
 We believe that these demonstrate that CommCare can meet very high standards of scrutiny when deployed appropriately.